RoadAtlas

 Gateway town for Tatacoa with simple lodging and desert tour operators.
 Dusty streets lead straight into the badlands.

-Pitalito — City — Tatacoa Desert and San Agustín — Colombia
+Pitalito — Stadt — Tatacoa Desert and San Agustín — Kolumbien

 Pitalito